ANNIZHENG/Solar-Cycle/README.md

 Steps we took to analyze change in Sunspot Change from 1992 to 2020: (Yizhou Wan & Anni Zheng):

 1. Address for raw data of solar luminosity is in: etl_code/etl_Luminosity/Lomnicky
-2. For the Lomnicky folder, we first use shell scripts written in the etl_code/etl_Luminosity/Data_Filter_Lomnicky/data_merge.py to to produce total_year.txt
+2. For the Lomnicky folder, we use shell scripts written in the etl_code/etl_Luminosity/Data_Filter_Lomnicky/data_merge.py and this python code to produce total_year.txt
 3. We use total_years.txt for the further works performed in etl_code/etl_Luminosity/normalizeLuminosity which normalizes the data into a specific form that can be used for visualization.

 Regarding Two Shared Input Data for Running Luminosity data in MapReduce: